blueriq/blueriq-material/src/app/modules/header/header.component.md

 # Header
-A header will be displayed when a container with content style `dashboard_header`.
+The header will always be displayed.
+When a container with content style `dashboard_header` is present, its content will be rendered inside the header.

 ### Content
-A header will display a logo and possible children within a container.
+The header will display a logo and possible children within a container.

-A header can also have a authenticated user name displayed and therefor also a logout link.
-Both require the following textItems with presentation styles:
+The following optional items will have special handling in the header:
-- username: textitem with presentation style `authenticated_user`
+- username: text item with presentation style `authenticated_user`
-- logout link: textitem with presentation style `logout_link`
+- logout link: text item with presentation style `logout_link`